evanaff/CTF-writeups/Technofair2024/malicious/Write-Up.md

 file3.pdf :

-I tried to open this file using ms word and there is movable object.
+I tried to open this file using ms word and there is a moveable object.
 There is something behind it.

 ![Screenshot 2024-09-21 054228](https://github.com/user-attachments/assets/87b9c3df-706d-4282-90e8-9260f2e36efe)